makiki99/h3templates/index.md

 All templates listed are designed for the Horn of the Abyss modification.
 Most of them attempt to use the features added to the template format extensively.
-If you find an issue with one of the templates, please use the [GitHub's issues system](https://github.com/makiki99/h3templates/issues) to report it.
+If you find an issue with the website or one of the templates, please use the [GitHub's issues system](https://github.com/makiki99/h3templates/issues) to report it.

 ### Original Templates